 Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness access to high quality core content materials and synchronous learning provided through instructional funding was essential to success.
-In 22-23, with these support provided, the homeless student subgroup had more growth than all other subgroups, demonstrating the effectiveness of this action for this unduplicated group.
-English Learners continued ELA and language proficiency growth as described in the annual update is an indicator that access to Tier 1 resources is beneficial.
+In 23-24, with these support provided, the homeless student subgroup had more growth than all other subgroups, demonstrating the effectiveness of this action for this unduplicated group.
+Although homeless students were not a significant subgroup in 24- 25, internal data suggests this trend continues.
+English Learners show continued need across subject areas, indicating that strong tier 1 instruction is necessary.
 Scope: LEA-wide curriculum coordinator and curriculum library staff.
 In addition, in our independent study model of education, parents play a key role as the in-home educator.
 We find that our unduplicated students often have less support in the home, therefore this action is designed to increase equitability in this area.
 This is being provided on a schoolwide basis because all students benefit from strong Tier 1 instruction.
-Additionally, positions and webinars/parent training funded by this action are targeted to unduplicated students, but they are accessible by all families.
+Additionally, positions and webinars/parent training funded by this action are targeted to specifically address the needs of unduplicated students, but they are accessible by all families.
 1.2 Action: Provide supplemental supports in math and ELA for all students demonstrating need, including unduplicated students.
 Need: CAASPP data and internal survey data indicates an achievement gap between all students and Students with Disabilities, EL Students, and Socioeconomically Disadvantaged students, as described in the metrics above.
 Scope: LEA-wide This action is designed to meet the need of unduplicated students who are tier 2 and 3 by providing supplemental instruction and resources to target students' specific content area needs in math and ELA.
 Additionally, our homeless and socioeconomically disadvantaged students receive access to technology, hotspots, school supplies, and connection to community resources through relationships built with our homeless liaison.
-Although it is designed to address the identified needs of unduplicated students, it will be provided on a schoolwide basis because all students performing below grade level can benefit from these opportunities. i-Ready Growth (Metrics 1.3, 1.4) 2.1 Action: Provide online instruction and CTE pathways The CTE program will allow students who are not planning on attending college another way to prepare for a career.
-The CTE program provides CTE Completers and CTE Enrollment (Metric 2.4, 2.5)
+Although it is designed to address the identified needs of unduplicated students, it will be provided on a schoolwide basis because all students performing below grade level can benefit from these opportunities. i-Ready Growth (Metrics 1.3, 1.4)